UberHai/pxl/DOCS/NEXTSTEPS.md

 **🎵 Current User Experience:**
 Users can now open the app at `localhost:3000` and immediately:
-- ✅ Hear audio playback by pressing Play with any of 29 instruments
+- ✅ Hear audio playback by pressing Play with any of 29 working instruments
-- ✅ Create complete musical compositions
+- ✅ Create complete musical compositions with real-time audio synthesis
-- ✅ Save work automatically and manually
+- ✅ Save work automatically (every 2 seconds) and manually
-- ✅ Export projects as JSON or high-quality WAV files
+- ✅ Export projects as JSON or high-quality WAV files with normalization
-- ✅ Import projects from files
+- ✅ Import projects from JSON files with full state restoration
-- ✅ Experience seamless workflow with no data loss
+- ✅ Experience professional workflow with auto-save and no data loss
+- ✅ Use all 29 instruments organized in logical categories
+- ✅ Professional transport controls with BPM, time signature, key/scale
+- ✅ Interactive pattern grid with musical theory highlighting

 ## Phase-Based Development Plan